eclipse-hono/hono/site/content/user-guide/http-adapter.md

   * 401 (Unauthorized): The request cannot be processed because the request does not contain valid credentials.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
 Possible reasons for this might be:
         * The given tenant is not allowed to use this protocol adapter.
-        * The given device does not belong to the given tenant.
         * The given device is disabled.
   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.